 - Art.
 1. Jewelry.
 Competitors shall not wear any type of jewelry during competition. - Art.
-2. Facial Hair.
-Facial hair trimmed to a length so that the skin is visible for medical examinations (maximum 1⁄2 inch) is allowed.
-Facial hair that does not allow for a proper medical examination to be performed, as determined by the medical professional overseeing medical exams, shall be immediately trimmed to within the guidelines.
-A wrestler may not weigh in until the facial hair is trimmed and the medical examination is completed.
-Wrestlers with facial hair exceeding 1⁄2 inch in length that successfully clear medical examinations are allowed to compete using a non-abrasive facial hair covering or with the hair enclosed within the confines of a full facemask. - Art.
-3. Hair.
+2. Hair.
 Hair shall be free of oils and/or greasy substances.
 Solid, non-abrasive hair coverings are allowed and, if used, shall either be a part of the ear protection or worn under the ear protection.
-If a hair covering is worn, it will be considered special equipment and subject to delay of match rules (Rule 5.7.16).
+If a hair or facial hair covering is worn, it will be considered special equipment and subject to delay-of-match rules (Rule 5.7.16).